gitter-badger/autoloader/README.md

 ## Tests

 A full suite of unit tests are included in the ./tests/ directory.
 The tests require PHPUnit 5.3 or higher.

 If you are using Composer to manage your project's dependencies, PHPUnit will be installed automatically in development environments.
 To install PHPUnit manually, refer to the documentation on the PHPUnit website: https://phpunit.de/manual/current/en/installation.html.

-To run the tests, type the following command from your project's root directory:
+To run the tests, type the following command from the project's root directory:

     vendor/bin/phpunit